-Wolf Popper’s reputation for success has withstood the tests of time.
+Wolf Popper’s reputation for success has withstood the test of time.
 For more than seventy years, the Firm has championed it clients’ interests, recovering billions of dollars for them.
-Today, Wolf Popper is a leading firm in the field of class action litigation, particularly in the areas of securities fraud, mergers and acquisitions, and consumer fraud.
+Today, Wolf Popper is a leading firm in the field of class action litigation, particularly in the areas of securities fraud, mergers and acquisitions, consumer fraud, and antitrust.
 In addition, Wolf Popper practices in the areas of international corporate and commercial law, international arbitration, and health care litigation.

 Beginning in 1958, and gaining momentum that continues through the present, Wolf Popper became increasingly involved in class action securities fraud litigation.
 This concentration grew out of the Firm’s historical commitment to protecting the rights of individuals.
 As one of the first Firms to develop the field of class action securities litigation, Wolf Popper is responsible for many of the decisions that form the foundation of the practice.

 The attorneys at Wolf Popper are experienced litigators who utilize the firm's state-of-the-art technical resources in its investigations and to prosecute complex litigation matters.
 The Firm’s attorneys have successfully prosecuted complex matters as both class and individual actions.
 Wolf Popper’s reputation and expertise has been repeatedly recognized by the courts, which have appointed Wolf Popper to major positions in complex multi-district and consolidated litigations throughout the country.